ChuckBriggs/top_ruby_knight_travails/README.md

 still wasn't sure where to start.
 I was only intending on putting some notes down to come back to in the morning.
 But instead my brain just kept shitting.
 Next thing I know, it's almost 3 and I have a mostly-functional completed assignment.
 Hence the pretty-much-finished nature of the initial commit.

-And the spaghetti.
+This one could definitely use some clean up.
+It will not get it.
+I stared at a blank screen for too long on this one and am ready to be done with it.